 The world has too many stray dogs that need loving families to take care of them, but sometimes it’s difficult to find a suitable home for every pup.
 Even with thousands of animal shelters, they can’t manage to keep up with the alarming number of strays.
 Finding a loving and caring family for every dog is tricky, but people can still lend a hand to help in many ways.
-Society needs to understand the severity of this issue and every community should chip in and help thin the percentage of stray dogs.
+There are plenty of ways to fundraise for your animals, and even if you’re looking to raise money for a zoo.
+Society needs to understand the severity of this issue and every community should chip in and help thin the percentage of stray animals.

 Making a positive impact is possible, even if you don’t spend a lot of money to make a difference.